Wile E. Coyote and the Road Runner: Scenery

 The desert scenery in the first three Road Runner cartoons, Fast and Furry-ous (1949), Beep, Beep (1952), and Going!
 Going!
 Gosh! (also 1952), was designed by Robert Gribbroek and was quite realistic.
-In most later cartoons, the scenery was designed by Maurice Noble and was far more abstract.
+In most later cartoons the scenery was designed by Maurice Noble and was far more abstract, especially after 1955.
 It is based on the deserts of the Southwestern United States.